-Virtual Gathering (on Zoom) – Registration will open soon.
-This community event is being offered virtually so that all may attend.
+Virtual Gathering (on Zoom) – This community event is being offered virtually so that all may attend.
+Zoom link will be sent in confirmation email.

 The National Endowment for the Arts is partnering with the Massillon Museum for a community reading program focused on one book.
 Impact is pleased to, again this year, facilitate one of the discussions.